jonathanvanduyne/jonathanvanduyne/README.md

 - 👋 Hi, I’m @jonathanvanduyne
-- 👀 I’m interested in technology and automation
+- 👀 Interests - full-stack development and automation
-- 🌱 I’m currently learning AWS and cloud computing skills
+- 🌱 Currently Learning - Azure and cloud computing skills
-- 💞️ I’m looking to collaborate on anything challenging or with exposure to new ideas or ways of thinking
+- 👬 Collaboration - love to work together on anything with exposure to new ideas and ways of thinking
 - 📫 How to reach me --
   -   email // jonathanvanduyne@gmail.com
   -   LinkedIn // https://www.linkedin.com/in/jonathanvanduyne/